Enealor/gym_snake/README.md

 # Getting started
  The script `snake_trainer.py` is provided as an example to both train and watch the snake after it has been trained.
-The snake is 'trained' using DeepQ learning (https://www.nature.com/articles/nature14236) as implemented in Baselines (https://github.com/openai/baselines).
+The snake is 'trained' using [DeepQ learning](https://www.nature.com/articles/nature14236) as implemented in [Baselines](https://github.com/openai/baselines).
 The snake cannot be watched while training, but you can call training it and then watching it with
  ```
  python snake_trainer.py